 Mesa Cortina Hazardous Fuels Reduction

 In 2019, Summit County Open Space & Trails finished the first phase of a wildfire fuels reduction project on the Wildernest – Mesa Cortina Open Space, in partnership with the Colorado State Forest Service and a timber contractor.
 In Phase 1 timber crews felled, stacked, and removed trees from three separate sections of the open space.
-Phase 2 will consist of burning piled slash material to eliminate these fuels from the understory.
+Phase 2, which began in December 2020, consists of burning piled slash material to eliminate these fuels from the understory.
+Summit County Open Space and Trails has partnered with the Ember Alliance (formerly the Forest Stewards Guild) to plan and implement phase 2 in order to ensure safe and efficient operations, while minimizing the impacts of smoke to our neighbors.

 - Reduce the initiation and spread of crown fire activity;